Community Vegetable Gardens

 In 2010, Allegheny Grows was launched as an initiative to provide material, technical and educational assistance to communities committed to transforming vacant properties into community gardens.
 To date, 12 community vegetable gardens have been implemented throughout Allegheny County, and two new gardens in White Hall and Turtle Creek will begin growing in 2016.

 More information on this program and application information can be found on Grow Pittsburgh’s Allegheny Grows page.
-The 2017 application will become available in August 2016.
+The 2017 application is now available.

 For those looking to start a community vegetable garden within the City of Pittsburgh, Grow Pittsburgh and WPC can assist communities through the City Growers program.
 The City Growers program works with communities ready to start sustainable and productive community food gardens in their neighborhoods.

 More information on this program and application information can be found on Grow Pittsburgh’s City Growers page.
-The 2017 application will become available in August 2016.
+The 2017 application will become available soon.

 For more information on our community vegetable garden work, please contact us at 412-586-2394.